lezcano/expRNN/README.md

 ## Start putting orthogonal constraints in your code

+### Requirements

+The current implementation requires pytorch 1.1, as it takes advantage of the new features of JIT to implement faster RNNs.

 ### Exponential RNN (`expRNN`)

 Just copy the main files into your code and use the class `ExpRNN` included in the file `exprnn.py`.

 ### Orthogonal constraints

 We show how to implement orthogonal constraints for non-square linear layers.
 This is a generalisation of the framework presented in the paper.
 We implement it in the class `Orthogonal`.
 This could also be applied to other kinds of layers like CNNs, and as a helper for different kinds of decompositions in linear layers (QR, SVD, Polar, Schur...).
-To do this, just use the `Orthogonal` class included in the `exprnn.py` file.
+To do this, just use the `Orthogonal` class included in the file `exprnn.py`.

 ### Optimization step and general recommendations